TroyFernandes/Bus-Notifier/README.md

 # Bus-Notifier
-Android App Written in C# that Sends Bundled Notifications on the Next Available Bus Edit
+Android App Written in C# that Sends Bundled Notifications on the Next Available Bus

 First Android app made using Xamarin tools and it's most likely the last.